proarhant/terraform-webserver-azure/README.md

 3. `Nginx is not serving` e.g. index.html is missing, or not readable. https://github.com/proarhant/terraform-webserver-azure/blob/9166f572c3974d35e84ba3b77db0741c2859c848/health-check-scripts/healthcheck.py#L36-L53

 In this example, the script checks the health condition of the server `every 5 seconds`.
+The first argument is the `public ip` of the website.
 ```
 # Periodically check the health of the webserver every 5 seconds
 HEALTH_CHECK_PERIOD=5